umeshcharuka/Face-Detection-Recognition/README.md

-Face Recognition using Eigenface and Support vector
+Face Recognition and detection in MATLAB Eigenface and SVN have used